Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/sndindfileerr.md

 **[SNDINDFILEERR= <u>CONTINUE</u> &#124; ABORT ]**

-Use this parameter to define the policy for a group-of-files of transfer to address an overflow issue if there is an error.
+Use this parameter to define the policy for a group- of- files of transfer to address an overflow issue if there is an error.

 Parameter values: